AI Operations Weekly | Systems & Security | April 2026

 There is a name for what happens to unmanaged AI agents after launch—and understanding it is the reason enterprises spend real money preventing it.

-The Deployment Cliff is the predictable, invisible, universal degradation that begins the moment an AI agent goes live and accelerates every week it operates without active management.
+The Deployment Cliff -- the invisible breakdown that begins the moment your AI goes live without ongoing management -- is the predictable, universal degradation that accelerates every week an agent operates without active oversight.

 The agent does not crash.
 The uptime monitor stays green.
 But outputs quietly degrade, costs silently balloon, and security posture slowly develops holes.
 By the time anyone notices—usually because a client surfaces a problem—the damage has been accumulating for months.